 The Model Pro module is designed as a multi-step flow-driven application, where you can design the various steps needed to bring your data into the application using point-and-click tools.

-Machine Learning: use this set of algorithms to apply Machine Learning logic to your data to enrich your analyses, by providing insights into your data generated by well defined and honed algorithms.
+- Machine Learning (built-in): use this set of algorithms to apply Machine Learning logic to your data to enrich your analyses, by providing insights into your data generated by well defined and honed algorithms.
 You can also access a marketplace of ML scripts that can be applied to your data.

 Data Model is the tool that will lead you through the steps needed to describe the database structure you plan to query in Discover and elsewhere.
 The data model that is produced from this process includes the instructions for: